 Generate and Submit Claims

 hcfa programs to generate claims.
-While claims are created, watch for warning messages about incomplete patient or account information.
+As claims are created and PCC “scrubs” your claims, watch for warning messages about incomplete patient or account information.

 Read EDI Reports to Verify Claim Submission

 You will receive electronic reports detailing your claim submissions, including logs of any errors or submission problems.
 Your office should use e-mail and the

 ecsreports program to review “Bad Claims” and “Payor Response” reports.
 Understanding all of the different reports will give you more tools for dealing with an unpaid claim.
 All electronic reports (whether they are printed or sent to your e-mail box) are stored in the

 Use Partner’s reporting features to track your accounts receivable and follow-up on old claims.
 While Partner has hundreds of reports, a good place to start is the “Insurance Accounts Receivable Summary” (

 insaging) report.
 It provides an overview, by insurance group, of your outstanding balances.
 You can then use the “Insurance Accounts Receivable Detail” (

 inscoar) report to analyze specific claims based on insurance company, provider, or other criteria, and contact the carrier about unpaid claims.

 Post the Insurance Payments (and Submit Remaining Charges to the Next Responsible Party)